MicrosoftDocs/azure-dev-docs/articles/intro/azure-developer-billing.md

 # How am I billed?

-This is part seven in a short series of 8 articles to help developers get started with Azure.
+This is part final installment in a short series of 8 articles to help developers get started with Azure.

 * Part 1: [Azure for developers overview](azure-developer-overview.md)
 * Part 2: [Key Azure services for developers](azure-developer-key-services.md)